breadboard-ai/breadboard/packages/breadboard/README.md

 console.log(await calculator({ x: 1, y: 2 })); // { results: { sum: 3, diff: -1, prod: 2, quo: 0.5 } }
 ```
 In this example, the `code` simply takes two properties, `x` and `y`, and checks that they are numbers before performing arithmetic operations using the values, and then returning each of the calculations as properties of `results`.
-If either inputs are not of the `number` type, then an empty object gets returned.
+If either input is not of the `number` type, then an empty object gets returned.

 These nodes can be created inside or outside the board.
 They can also be used when creating custom kits.